LionWeb-io/lionweb-csharp/src/LionWeb.Core/Core/Notification/README.md

 partition.Documentation = new Documentation("added");
 ```
 Code below gives an example of API usage demonstrating how to get informed about changes to a forest.
+A forest is a collection of model trees, represented by each trees' partition.
 ```csharp
 var forest = new Forest();